Crora-Browser/crora-browser.github.io/readme.md

 ### > Support for Tor Proxy

-**Get an extra layer protection with Tor Proxy in Crora, don't let your personal information to be stoled from you!**
+**Get an extra layer protection with Tor Proxy in Crora, don't let your personal information to be stolen from you!**

 ![tor-support](https://user-images.githubusercontent.com/69463173/229423424-984eb532-7637-4231-8dd2-ec54c4fce3b4.png)